mia-platform/documentation/docs/development_suite/api-console/api-design/services.md

 ## Manage Microservices

-For each microservice, DevOps Console allows to:
+For each microservice, Console allows to:

 * **Delete** the microservice: with the 'Delete' button present at the bottom of each microservice detail, you can delete it.